How Anxiety Therapy Los Angeles, CA Helps You Feel more Connected—to Yourself and Others

 When Anxiety Makes Connection Feel Out of Reach

-Connection has been a theme I’ve seen over and over again as an anxiety therapist Los Angeles, CA — not just in my work with clients, but in my own life.
-I can look back on moments where I didn’t have the language to name how much I longed for emotional closeness.
-The ways I tried to create connection — people-pleasing, meeting expectations, hitting milestones — felt “right” at the time, but they weren’t true connection.
-They were survival.
-They were the only tools I had as a teenager and into adulthood.
+I can look back in my own life around moments where I didn’t have the language to name how much I longed for emotional closeness.
+The ways I tried to create connection — people-pleasing, meeting expectations, hitting milestones — felt “right” at the time, but they weren’t true connections.
+They were survival, and the only tools I had as a teenager that I carried into adulthood.
 Achievements became a love language I learned early on.

 If you’ve been following my recent posts on relationship anxiety and emotional overwhelm, you’ve already explored the foundation of what healing can look like — that it is possible to feel supported, understood, and lighter inside.
 To feel more confident, grounded, and secure in your relationships.

-This post is the bridge into what healing can look like when you’re supported in therapy — not carrying it alone.
+This post is the bridge into what healing can look like when you’re supported in therapy and not carrying it alone.

 Understanding the Roots of Disconnection